kmcg3/Project-IV/README.md

 - Use [`potential.f90`](temp/NewGmin/source/override/lamina_new/potential.f90) to change energy/gradient calculations or add new terms
 - Use [`data.f90`](temp/NewGmin/user/lamina_phase_diagram/data.f90) and [`make_runs.sh`](temp/NewGmin/user/lamina_phase_diagram/make_runs.sh) to change the number of rods, initial conditions, segment lengths, etc.

-Other `.f90` files may also need edits depending on your extensions.
+Other `.f90` files may also need edits.

 ---